ilg-physics-ucsb/physics3l-manual/lab1-balldrop/lab1.md

 ####

 For each ball you should have 5 runs, with 5 times each, for a total of 25 data points.
-We will use these data points to calculate some quantities of interest, including the max bounce height, total energy and the energy lost per bounce.
+We will use these data points to calculate some quantities of interest, including the max bounce height, the energy lost per bounce, and the coefficient of restitution.

 :::Question
 Answer the following "practice" questions to make sure you know how to calculate the relevant quantities for your experiment: